 No doubt, it’s crucial that parents actively participate in their kids’ care and wellness.
 After all, healthcare influences children’s physical, cognitive, and emotional development.

 More and more these days, though, parents can plug into their kids’ health digitally and virtually.
-And while technology is no stranger to health care—electronic records have been available in most practices for many years now—a relatively recent law takes patient and parent involvement to a whole new level.
+And while technology is no stranger to health care—electronic records have been available in most practices for decades now—a relatively recent law takes patient and parent involvement to a whole new level.

 With the Final Rule of the Cures Act, parents can get both increased speed and detail when it comes to sifting through family medical information.
 But what should parents know about this law?